wikty/docs/python/test/unittest.md

 ## test suite
 A test suite is a collection of test cases, test suites, or both.
-It is used to aggregate tests that should be executed together test case instances are grouped together according to the features they test. unittest provides a mechanism for this: the test suite, represented by unittest¡¯s TestSuite class.
+It is used to aggregate tests that should be executed together test case instances are grouped together according to the features they test. unittest provides a mechanism for this: the test suite, represented by unittestâ€™s TestSuite class.

 ## test runner
 A test runner is a component which orchestrates the execution of tests and provides the outcome to the user.
 The runner may use a graphical interface, a textual interface, or return a special value to indicate the results of executing the tests.